EdenSync/sensor-firmware/README.md

 ## Project setup

-Make sure you have the **nRF Connect** extension installed for VS Code.
+Make sure you have the **nRF Connect** extension installed for VS Code with 3.0.2 toolchain SDK.

 1. Initialize the project: